Common Signs and Symptoms of Asthma

 When Should I See a Doctor if I Think I have Symptoms of Asthma?

-If you start to notice that you have frequent coughing or wheezing that lasts more than a few days.
-Or even any other signs see a doctor right away.
+If you start to notice that you have frequent coughing or wheezing that lasts more than a few days, or any other signs, see an allergy doctor right away.
 If you go untreated your symptoms can worsen and cause long-term lung damage.

 How Can I Prevent Asthma Attacks?

-Unfortunately, there is no way to prevent asthma, but by working with your doctor and staying on track with the treatment plan that the doctor has given you, you can control your asthma attacks.
+Unfortunately, there is no way to prevent asthma, but by working with your allergy doctor or allergist and staying on track with the treatment plan they have given you, you can control your asthma attacks.

-- Follow your asthma action plan – with your doctor, plan a detailed plan with your medications and managing an oncoming asthma attack.
+- Follow your asthma action plan – with your allergist, create a detailed plan that includes your medications and steps for managing an oncoming asthma attack.

 - Get vaccinated for influenza and pneumonia – staying current with all your vaccinations that prevent you from getting the flu or pneumonia, will help with triggering asthma flare-ups.